Overview

 Configuration

-On the controller's homepage, go to Edit Options --> Weather and Sensors tab, where you can select a Weather Adjustment Method as well as Weather Data Provider.
+On the controller's homepage, go to Edit Options --> Weather and Sensors tab, where you can select an Adjustment Method, set Weather Restrictions, as well as choose a Weather Data Provider.
 Each adjustment method has a set of parameters, which it uses to determine how watering percentages are calculated.

 • Manual Adjustment (Default)